Loongson: Personal computers

 In January 2010, Jiangsu province planned to buy 1.5 million Loongson PCs.

 In September 2011, Lemote announced the Yeeloong-8133 13.3" laptop featuring 900 MHz, quad-core Loongson-3A/2GQ CPU.

 Supercomputers

 On 26 December 2007, China revealed its first Loongson based supercomputer in Hefei.
 The KD-50-I has a reported peak performance of 1 TFLOPS, and about 350 GFLOPS measured by LINPACK.
-This supercomputer was designed by a joint team led by Chen Guoliang at the computer science technology department of the University of Science and Technology of China (USCT) and ICT (the secondary contractor).
+This supercomputer was designed by a joint team led by Chen Guoliang at the computer science technology department of the University of Science and Technology of China (USTC) and ICT (the secondary contractor).
 KD-50-I is the first Chinese built supercomputer to utilize domestic Chinese CPUs, with a total of more than 336 Loongson-2F CPUs, and nodes interconnected by ethernet.
 The size of the computer was roughly equivalent to a household refrigerator and the cost was less than RMB800,000 (approximately 120,000, 80,000).

-On 20 April 2010, USTC announced the successful development of the Loongson 3A based KD-60-1.
-The supercomputer is a cluster of standard blade servers with a total of over 80 quad-core Loongson processors, providing theoretical peak performance of 1 TFLOPS and reduces power consumption by 56% compared to the KD-50-I system, with similar performance.

-On 26 December 2012, USTC announced the Loongson 3B based KD-90-1.
-Based around blade servers, like the KD-60-1, the supercomputer has over 10 octo-core Loongson processors, providing theoretical peak performance of 1 TFLOPS, and reduces power consumption by 62% compared to the KD-60 system that has similar performance.

 In 2012 it was reported that Loongson processors were to be found in the Sunway BlueLight MPP and Dawning 6000 supercomputers.